mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     ![Caption text](/assets/45-0-1448484425.jpg){:.thumb}

-> **Note:** the `.thumb` class limits images to 50% of the page width by default, and 30% width if combined with `.left` or `.right` classes (shown in code below).
+> The `.thumb` class limits images to 50% of the page width by default, and 30% width if combined with `.left` or `.right` classes (shown in code below).
 It's useful if you don't want to define a custom width but would like a smaller image.
+{:.note}

 **Aligned right and `.thumb` width:**